|Values are valid only on day of printing.|

-Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive lysosomal storage disorder caused by an enzyme deficiency of galctocerebrosidase (GALC).
+Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive lysosomal storage disorder caused by an enzyme deficiency of galactocerebrosidase (GALC).
 Krabbe disease is caused by mutations in the GALC gene, and it has an estimated frequency of 1 in 100,000 births.

 Reduced or absent galactocerebrosidase in leukocytes (CBGC / Galactocerebrosidase, Leukocytes) or fibroblasts (CBGT / Galactocerebrosidase, Fibroblasts) along with psychosine analysis can indicate a diagnosis of Krabbe disease.
-Molecular sequencing of the GALC gene (GALCS / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) allows for detection of the disease-causing mutations in affected patients and carrier detection in family members.
+Molecular sequencing of the GALC gene (KRABZ / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) allows for detection of the disease-causing mutations in affected patients and carrier detection in family members.

 Quantification of psychosine (galactosylsphingosine) in dried blood spots supports the biochemical diagnosis and follow-up of individuals affected with Krabbe disease

 An elevation of psychosine is indicative of Krabbe disease.

 This test is not capable of identifying Krabbe carriers.

 1. Orsini J, Morrissey M, Slavin L, et al: Implementation of newborn screening for Krabbe disease: Population study and cutoff determination.
 Clin Biochem 2009;42:877-884